Whisk together the rice flour, the sweet rice flour and the salt in a large mixing bowl.

 Stir the milk together with the soda water in a jug then pour into the batter, whisking all the while until the batter has thinned out and smooth.

 Pour in the coconut oil and whisk in.

-Ladle the pancake batter into the centre of the pan and swirl around so that it covers the base of the pan.
+Pour the pancake batter into the centre of the pan using a ladle and swirl around so that it covers the base of the pan.
 The batter should be very thin so you can almost see through it.
 Don’t touch the pancake for a minute or two.
 Bubbles should form from the bottom of the pancake and the edges should just start to crisp and turn golden.
 At this point flip the pancake, either using a spatula or freehand.
 Cook on the other side for a further minute or two until it starts to turn golden.

 Pour in your next ladle of pancake batter and continue until all the pancakes are made.

 To keep the pancakes warm whilst you are cooking the others you can rest them in the oven set to a very low temperature.

 Serve traditionally with lemon and sugar or with dairy-free ice cream, maple syrup and fresh fruit